MartinThoma/MartinThoma.github.io/content/2017-02-10-lidl-connect.md

 on the form.
 Your "SIM-Kartennummer" is printed on the sim card itself.

 I sent it on 23.12.2016 to them.
 I'm still (02.01.2016) waiting for a response.

+19.01.2016: Still waiting for a response.
+I tried to contact them, but the chat was not working.
+I tried to find a phone number, but there seems not to be any on the website.
+Only for new contracts.
+But at least that automatic number said that 0177 177 11 59 is customer service.
+More than 2 minutes until I reached them.
+Blau is so shitty.
+At least the person helped me.
+5 minutes later I've got a SMS:

+> Lieber Blau Kunde, Ihre Freigabe der Rufnummer-Mitnahme zu einem anderen
+> Anbieter (Portierungserklärung) für 016123456789 ist eingegangen und gültig
+> bis 20.03.2017.
+Für die Rufnummer-Mitnahme wird eine Wechselgebühr
+> entsprechend der aktuell gültigen Preisliste berechnet.

+It's 25 Euro.